Statues (game): Team building exercise

 Another variation of the game was altered as a team building exercise.
 It follows the Red Light, Green Light rules with exception that if anybody moves after the red light the whole team must return to the starting line.
 Also, the object of the game is for the players to "steal" an "object" positioned near the "it" person and return with it to the other side of the field.
-Once the "object" is moved it has to stay hidden from "it" who has several guesses as to who has it at the moment.
+Once the "object" is moved it has to stay hidden from "it", who has several chances to guess who has it at the moment.
 If guessed successfully then the whole team must return to the starting line.